7 tips to make your home safer—and cheaper—this winter

 - Unbiased Energy Advisors ready to help

-Simple tasks or improvements can lead to big energy savings; the EPA says homeowners save 11% on energy costs on average when they add insulation and air sealing.
+Simple tasks or improvements can lead to big energy savings; the Environmental Protection Agency (EPA) estimates that homeowners save an average of 11% on total energy costs when they add insulation and air sealing.
 A properly insulated attic also helps to prevent ice dams from forming on your roof, which reduces the risk of leaks and structural damage.

 You should have your furnace or boiler inspected annually to ensure it’s working efficiently and safely, especially if it’s older.
 Is your heating system due for an upgrade?
 Consider switching to an air-source heat pump; it’s an all-electric, energy-efficient alternative that provides heating in the winter and cooling in the summer—truly a win-win.